NVIDIA/aistore/docs/python_sdk.md

 **Returns**:

-  Job ID (as str) that can be used to check the job's status; empty ("") if the job failed or executed synchronously
+  Job ID (as str) that can be used to check the status of the operation, or empty if job is done synchronously

 **Raises**: